blue0513/phantom-inline-comment/README.md

 # Phantom Inline Comment

-Add visible inline-comments but they don't swear the code as _phantom_.
+Add visible inline-comments, which do not swear the source code as _phantom_.

 ## What's This